 I met with a lawyer after being referred though the Oregon Bar Association referral line and after we were done talking I asked that what I shared be kept confidential.
 He told me that he was under no obligation whatsoever to keep my information confidential.
 He said that a consultation even if I...
 Read more »

 I can't speak reliably for the actual Oregon Bar Association referral line (that communication is probably not a confidential communication subject to the attorney/client privilege), but the communication with an attorney is subject to the confidential communication privilege.

 If you want a lawyer you need to shop for one in the area of the problem you have and they cover.
 Justia is about posting short simple questions that lawyer's can answer that don't need a consultation to sort out all the details.
 Your problem is complex and multi faceted.
-So let's break it down:...Read more »
+So let's...Read more »

 After being terminated, my wife filed a BOLI complaint against her employer concerning sex discrimination and anti-whistleblowing activities (violating professional ethical standards in journalism).
 The employer sent an email to all current staff saying that they are looking into how they can get...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.